 IF YOU DON'T LOOK FOR IT, YOU WON'T FIND IT!

-The Florida Department of Health reports that between 2002 and 2011 only 23% of its Lyme cases were acquired in Florida.
-Of these cases, 77% were acquired while the person was traveling in another state or country.
+The Florida Department of Health reports that between 2002 and 2011 only 23% of its Lyme cases were acquired in the State of Florida, indicating 77% were acquired while the person was traveling in another state or country.
 Although these statistics are far from accurate, they are a slight improvement over the once promoted claim "there is no Lyme disease in Florida".
 This inaccurate portrayal of the situation caused many Florida residents to be misdiagnosed, which led to unsuspecting citizens becoming chronically ill and disabled, while some, unfortunately, died.

 Of the tick borne infections acquired in Florida, the majority, according to the Florida DOH, were reported from counties in the northern and central regions of the state.
 This region has a number of dedicated volunteers working hard to educate the public and health care professionals in spite of the Florida Department of Health's claim Lyme was not of concern.
-The more education and awareness efforts that are made by these volunteers the more people in that area typically will be diagnosed.
+The more education and awareness efforts made by these volunteers, the more people in that area typically will be educated and diagnosed.

 Between 1990 to 2012 approximately 12,730 new cases (using the CDC's 10-fold figures) of Lyme disease were reported, making Florida one of the Top 20 States with the most cases of Lyme disease in the USA.
 Unlike some geographical locations, due to the mild winters in the south, Lyme disease cases are typically reported in Florida year-round.